mendersoftware/mender-docs/01.Get-started/03.Deploy-a-system-update/docs.md

 order to deploy it to your device.

-Once this deployment finishes it will have the effect of restoring your full device root file system to the same state as when you created the snapshot in Step 3.
+Once this deployment finishes it will have the effect of restoring your full device root filesystem to the same state as when you created the snapshot in Step 3.
 You can verify this by checking if `/greetings.txt` eists after the deployment has finished.
 It is gone!
-This is because your device file system did not have this file at the time you created the snapshot.
-This works for any change in the file system, including removing or installing software and changing any configuration.
+This is because your device filesystem did not have this file at the time you created the snapshot.
+This works for any change in the filesystem, including removing or installing software and changing any configuration.

 Please take a moment to experiment at this stage to familiarize yourself with